 • To provide home and school visits for HIV-positive individuals and other vulnerable households in order to monitor clients progress.

-• provide social support to HIV-affected households, orphans and other vulnerable populations.
+• Provide social support to HIV-affected households, underprivileged children and other vulnerable populations.

-Have kind heart, open mind, sharing attitude, interaction with vulnerable ones, ready to work with them, and be ready for a very fragile community, and emotionally strong
+Have a kind heart, open mind, sharing attitude, interaction with vulnerable ones, ready to work with them, and be ready for a very fragile community, and emotionally strong.

 Training: Courses in community work.